 The benefits of imaginative play

-Kids play make-believe because it’s fun, but did you know that imaginative play is also a vital component of normal child development and should be encouraged?
+Kids play make-believe because it has fun, but did you know that imaginative play is also a vital component of normal child development and should be encouraged?

-Imaginative play, or make-believe as it is sometimes referred to, occurs when a child role-plays experiences that are of interest to them, such as playing ‘school’ with their toys.
+Imaginative play, or make-believe as it is sometimes referred to, occurs when a child role-plays experiences of interest, such as playing ‘school’ with their toys.
 Children may engage in imaginative play alone or with others.
-There are many benefits that imaginative play contributes to a child’s development.
+There are several benefits that imaginative play contributes to a child’s development.

 What are the benefits of imaginative play?

-- It fosters creativity by providing a safe space for children to act out scenarios of their choosing, including situations that they may not be able to experience in real life.
-For example, a five year old who is unable to go to a restaurant without her parents can, through imaginative play with her friend, create a pretend tea party they can both enjoy at home.
+It fosters creativity by providing a safe space for children to act out scenarios of their choosing, including situations that they may not be able to experience in real life.
+For example, a 5-year-old who cannot go to a restaurant without her parents can, through imaginative play with her friend, create a pretend tea party they can both enjoy at home.
+It also gives children opportunities to learn about other people’s perspectives, like what Daddy might think when they are playing house.

-- It promotes physical development in a fun way.
-Activities such as fitting the doll’s arms through the sleeves of her jacket are great for hand-eye coordination, as is learning to move and control her hands in different ways.
+It promotes physical development in a fun way.
+Activities such as fitting a doll’s arms through her jacket’s sleeves are great for hand-eye coordination, as is learning to move and control her hands in different ways.
+Galloping around on pretend horses helps with gross motor development and coordination.

-- It provides an opportunity for kids to practice and develop their language and social skills simply by being with and talking to other children.
+It provides an opportunity for kids to practice and develop their language and social skills by merely being with and talking to other children.

-- It boosts the development of problem-solving and self-regulation skills.
+It boosts the development of problem-solving and self-regulation skills.
 Imaginative play with peers can create situations in which not everyone gets what they want.
-For example, when more than one child wants to be King of the castle, the child who doesn’t get what he wants needs to learn how to manage unpleasant emotions for play to continue.
+For example, when more than one child wants to be King of the castle, the child who does not get what he wants needs to learn how to manage unpleasant emotions for play to continue.

 Tips to encourage imaginative play